Back to Equities

 "With core merchandise declining 11-13% while Sephora masks the headline to -7.2%, triple-junk credit ratings, and just $300-500M of revenue headroom before operating losses, is Kohl's turnaround a restructuring story or a countdown?"

-Kohl's Corporation is a mid-tier department store operator with ~1,175 locations.
-Its only growing revenue segment is the Sephora at Kohl's partnership (~12% of total revenue, $2B+ annual), while all five core merchandise categories decline 9-12% annually.
-The company has triple-agency junk credit ratings (S&P B+, Moody's B2, Fitch BB-), a 2.7% operating margin, and recently issued $360M in 10% secured notes -- distress-level pricing.
-CEO Buchanan was terminated for cause after ~100 days, replaced by board member Michael Bender.
-Q4 FY2025 earnings are pending (March 10, 2026).
-Data through Q3 FY2025 (November 2025).
+Kohl's Corporation is a mid-tier department store operator with ~1,150 locations.
+Its only growing revenue segment is the Sephora at Kohl's partnership (~12% of total revenue, $2B+ annual), while core merchandise categories continue to decline.
+Q4 FY2025 delivered material positive surprises: cash surged to $674M, OCF reached $1.4B, the revolver was fully exited, and comps improved to -2.8%.
+FY2026 is guided -2% to flat.
+The company retains triple-agency junk credit ratings (S&P B+, Moody's B2, Fitch BB-) and its $360M in 10% secured notes.
+Data through Q4 FY2025 (March 2026 update).

 Executive Summary